project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 - You should have git installed
   `sudo apt install git` - for debian/ubuntu

+- you should have python on both machines
+  `sudo apt install python`

 - single ssh key for both application server and db server
   ```
   ssh-keygen -f sunbird